thunderbird2009/software_designs/others/cleanroom.md

 Data clean rooms, offered by technology providers like Habu, Snowflake, and AWS, are rapidly becoming the cornerstone of responsible data collaboration in a privacy-first world.
 They function as a secure, neutral environment where multiple organizations can analyze their combined datasets without ever exposing or moving their raw, sensitive customer information.
 This allows for powerful insights into areas like advertising effectiveness, audience overlap, and customer journey mapping, all while upholding strict data privacy and governance standards.

-At its core, a data clean room operates on a simple but powerful premise: **share insights, not raw data.** Let's break down the technology, processes, and analytics involved with a practical, detailed example.
-And then we will look into the architecture of technology stack of a data cleanroom implementation.
+At its core, a data clean room operates on a simple but powerful premise: **share insights, not raw data.** This document explores the technology, processes, and analytics involved, followed by a look into the architecture of a typical data clean room implementation.

 ## The Scenario: A Retailer and a Publisher Collaborate